 Pokemon Go has a search term feature that allows you to navigate and filter through all your ‘mons.
 This guide looks at all the important search strings that are vital to know on your journey.

-There are various names for the search bar that appears at the top of your Pokemon storage screen - search term, search box, search string and even filter box.
-Using it can allow you to filter your through your Pokemon in a lot of efficient and unknown ways.
+You’ll see a lot of different names used for the search bar that appears at the top of your game‘s storage screen – from search term to search box, search string, and even filter box at times.
+Using it efficiently can allow you to filter through your Pokemon in a lot of efficient and unknown ways.

 Many trainers simply see the search bar as a place to type a Pokemon name and have it return a list of those Pokemon.
-The search bar can be used for so much more though, if you know those search strings.
+The search bar can be used for so much more though if you know the right things to enter,

-There are various basic keyword search terms you can use, too.
-The following is a list you can use to filter by.
-The results they will yield are self-explanatory, so, for example, "legendary" will show you all of your legendary Pokemon.
+As well as searching for a ‘mons name and evolution, there are various basic keyword search terms you can use, too.
+The following is a list you can use to filter by:

 The terms are as follows:

 |Mythical||Displays all of your Mythical ‘mon.|

 |Shiny||Shows all your Shiny Pokemon within your Pokedex.|

 |Shadow||Shows all your Shiny Pokemon within your Pokedex.|

 |Purified||Displays all of your purified ‘mon.|